AdobeDocs/workfront-known-issues.nl-NL/help/known-issues/known-issues-workfront/wf-resource-planner-cannot-share-filter.md

 ---

-# [!UICONTROL Resource Planner]: Kan filter niet delen
+# [!UICONTROL Resource Planner]: kan filter niet delen

 >[!NOTE]
 >
 >Dit probleem is op 10 juni 2024 opgelost.

-Wanneer een gebruiker een filter probeert te delen in de [!UICONTROL Resource Planner], kunnen ze het filter niet delen.
+Wanneer een gebruiker een filter in [!UICONTROL Resource Planner] probeert te delen, kan hij of zij het filter niet delen.
 Zie het volgende bericht:

 &quot;[!UICONTROL An error has occurred and we are working to resolve the changes.
 To continue with your work, try refreshing this browser page.]&quot;

-_Voor het eerst gerapporteerd op 31 mei 2024._
+_Eerste rapporteerde op 31 Mei, 2024._